firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/0003-contributors.md

 **Sara Norja** dreams in two languages.
 Born in England and settled in Helsinki, Finland, her poetry and short fiction have appeared in a variety of venues including _Goblin Fruit_, _Strange Horizons_, _Flash Fiction Online_, and the anthologies _An Alphabet of Embers_ (ed.
 Rose Lemberg) and _Sunvault_ (ed.
 Phoebe Wagner and Brontë Christopher Wieland).

 **Renee Christopher** is an MFA candidate at Iowa State where she serves as poetry editor for _Flyway: Journal of Writing and Environment_.
-Her poetry can be found in _Noble Gas Quarterly_, _Crab Fat Magazine_, and _Alyss Lit Magazine_’s 2017 Inauguration Edition.
+Her poetry can be found in _Noble Gas Quarterly_, _Crab Fat Magazine_, and _Alyss_’s 2017 Inauguration Edition.
 Find her on Twitter at @reneesunok.

 **Tariro Ndoro** is an avid reader.
 She writes poems and short stories that explore dysfunction.
 Tariro’s publication credits include _AFREADA_, _La Shamba_, _Omenana_, and _Puerto del Sol_.
 You can follow Tariro on Twitter at @MissTariN or find links to her other works at tarirondoro.wordpress.com.

-**Natalia Theodoridou** is a media & cultural studies scholar, the dramaturge of Adrift Performance Makers (@adriftPM), and a writer of strange stories.
+**Natalia Theodoridou** is a media and cultural studies scholar, the dramaturge of Adrift Performance Makers (@adriftPM), and a writer of strange stories.
 Her work has appeared in _Clarkesworld Magazine_, _Beneath Ceaseless Skies_, _Strange Horizons_, and elsewhere.
 Originally from Greece, she lives in Devon, UK, until she’s asked to leave.
 Occasionally, she tweets as @natalia_theodor.

 **J.M.
 Guzman** is a Dominican-American that writes about ghosts, coffins, and all the things in the dark.
 He has forthcoming fiction in _Liminal Stories_ with work currently in _Daily Science Fiction_ and _Lackington's Magazine_.
 You can find him on twitter at @jmguzman_.